DerekCresswell/GameDesign11/2 Dice Game/1 UnityScripts.md

 The two functions written here are from the `MonoBehaviour` class we talked about above.\
 `void` is the type of data the function gives back to us, in this case nothing.

-### Basics Of Code

 That's quite a bit of info to take in.
 That might not have all made a bunch of sense but that's ok.
 There is a good bit to code and especially to start with.
 It's typically easier once we start writing code to understand these things.\
 We also have a file of refrence material with links to videos and tutorials that go a lot more into the explanation if you need that.\
 Let's write some code!

-#### Syntax

-Our scripts have to follow specific rules otherwise the computer cannot understand these instructions.
-We call these rules Syntax.\